EPA's Role in the United Nations Economic and Social Council

 - Establishment of a high-level forum that builds upon and replaces the Commission on Sustainable Development;

-- Adoption of the 10-Year Framework on Sustainable Consumption and Production, a new multi-stakeholder voluntary partnership program;
+- Adoption of the 10-Year Framework on Sustainable Consumption and Production, a new multi-stakeholder voluntary partnership program, which is implemented by the One Planet Network;

 - Launch of a set of actions to consider how to integrate environmental and social elements into national measures, going beyond current measures of Gross Domestic Product (GDP);